lemongrasss/alon-public/.github/ISSUE_TEMPLATE/beg.md

 ---
-name: Bug Report
+name: Beg Report
-description: File a bug report.
+about: File a bug report.
 ---